kailevy/EthnoModel/reports/final_report.md

 ![](./images/final_graphs/agent_sweeps/sweep_start_misp.png)

 *Last 100 timestep average of initialization sweep.
-Ethnocentrism ends up well on top regardless of the initial condition, and the behavior distribution is relatively constant regardless.
+Ethnocentrism ends up well on top regardless of the initial condition, and the behavior distribution is steady regardless.
 The misperception steady state spikes slightly, but is largely in the range of 20%-30%.*

 ![](./images/final_graphs/agent_sweeps/cell_start_misp.png)
 *Cell graph displaying dominant behavior over time for the same sweep as above.
 Ethnocentrism is largely dominant, with some pockets of early humanitarian dominance-- but not apparently correlated to initial misperception.*